OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/vrouter-mac-ip-learning-and-bfd-for-pods.rst

       * - Release
         - Description
       * - 2011
-        - In Tungsten Fabric Release 2011, the Tungsten Fabric vRouter agent dynamically learns the MAC address-IP address binding of a pod deployed on a virtual machine (VM).
-This enables the vRouter agent to perform an efficient pod to pod communication in Tungsten Fabric.
+        - In OpenSDN Release 2011, the OpenSDN vRouter agent dynamically learns the MAC address-IP address binding of a pod deployed on a virtual machine (VM).
+This enables the vRouter agent to perform an efficient pod to pod communication in OpenSDN.
       * - 2011
-        - In release 2011, Tungsten Fabric also supports Bidirectional Forwarding and Detection (BFD) based health check to verify the liveliness of a pod.
+        - In release 2011, OpenSDN also supports Bidirectional Forwarding and Detection (BFD) based health check to verify the liveliness of a pod.